 Lots of attractions around the world offer free entry for visually impaired people like the Louvre Museum in Paris, France.
 Also, the TripAdvisor website is a great resource for reviews about travel providers, destinations and places of interests.
 You can check if your dream destination has VI-friendly attractions before booking your holiday.

-Lastly, if you’re worried about travelling solo, here are some extra travel bits you should know:
+Lastly, if you’re worried about travelling abroad solo, here are some extra travel bits you should know:

 - Use a backpack instead of a suitcase.
 This will allow you to travel hands-free, and, if needed, use a cane or your guide dog.